-If you are a tourist, to avoid problems with purchasing train tickets we recommend purchasing JRPass, a card that allows you to ride on most train lines across Japan.
+If you are a tourist, to avoid problems with buying trem tickets we recommend purchasing the JRPass, a cardboard that allows you to ride on most train lines throughout Japan.

-In Japan you pay per season, tickets are sold in automatic machines, do not abandon your ticket as it is also used to leave the station.
-You must pay close attention to the wagons, some trains have wagons exclusively for women and smokers.
-Remember that train stations do not operate 24 hours a day.
+In Japan you pay per station, tickets are sold at vending machines, do not leave your ticket it is also used to leave the station.
+You should pay close attention to the wagons, some trains have wagons exclusively for women and smokers.
+Remember that trem stations do not operate 24 hours a day.